nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 toc_icon: search-plus

 ---
 I have been putting Logos 10 through its paces the last several weeks ahead of its release in my teaching preparation and seminary studies.
-When it comes to software, some updates feel like a refinement.
+When it comes to Logos, some updates feel like a refinement.
 Others feel like a leap.
 Logos 10 is both.
 It makes existing features better and introduces some new ones that I already cannot imagine not having.

 ## My Favorite New Updates + Features in Logos 10